microsoft/MixedReality-WebRTC/README.md

 The [`release/2.0` branch](https://github.com/microsoft/MixedReality-WebRTC/tree/release/2.0) contains the latest stable version of the API, from which the NuGet and UPM packages are published.

-The [`master` branch](https://github.com/microsoft/MixedReality-WebRTC/tree/master) contains the current up-to-date code with latest developments.
-Care is generally taken to keep this branch in a fairly clean state (branch can build, tests pass).
+The [`master` branch](https://github.com/microsoft/MixedReality-WebRTC/tree/master) contains the latest developments.
+Care has been taken to keep this branch in a fairly clean state (branch can build, tests pass).
 However the `master` branch contains API breaking changes compared to the latest release, and therefore is not compatible with NuGet/UPM packages and should be built from sources instead (see [Building from sources](https://microsoft.github.io/MixedReality-WebRTC/manual/building.html) documentation).

 ## Documentation